Once you’ve been blogging a while, it’s easy to feel uninspired when it comes to writing new blog posts.

 In addition to tutorials, a review-style of blog post can be extremely helpful for your target audience, especially if you’re talking about a product or a service that is relevant to your niche.

-For instance, if I was a yoga beginner looking for a decent mat and I stumbled across a fitness blog that reviewed a well-known mat in the industry, this would help me in my decision of which yoga mat to buy.
+For instance, say I was a yoga beginner looking for a decent mat.
+If I stumbled across a fitness blog that reviewed a well-known mat in the industry, this would help me in my decision of which yoga mat to buy.

 And if it reviewed multiple popular mats in just one post?
 Even better!